Boomers (TV series): Production

 In September 2013, it was announced that Hat Trick Productions was recording a pilot of Boomers, then titled Grey Mates.
 The non-broadcast pilot was filmed in Hunstanton in northwest Norfolk and Herne Bay as well as the studio in September 2013.

 Boomers, which was announced by Charlotte Moore, went into production in spring 2014.
 Filming began in May 2014.

 The exteriors for the series were filmed in Herne Bay in Kent.

-The theme tune is Tears of a Clown which accompanies the opening titles.
+The theme tune is "The Tears of a Clown" which accompanies the opening titles.

 Filming for subsequent episodes took place in September 2015.
 A special was broadcast on BBC One on 23 December 2015, followed by a six-part second series beginning on 25 March 2016.

 Episodes

 Series 1 (2014)

 The first series consists of six episodes and began airing on BBC One on 15 August 2014.